zeshenbao/Metamaterial_absorber/README.md

 ## Overview

+A metamaterial absorber generator and exporter.

+A metamaterial absorber generator with different pattern and cross sections to choose from and exports the built absorber or cadquery Workplane object as a stl file to 3D print.

 This repo contains old code by other people and also [my own code](https://github.com/zeshenbao/Metamaterial_absorber/tree/main/current/own_code) which I wrote during my summer project.

 Check out the [History_log.md](https://github.com/zeshenbao/Metamaterial_absorber/blob/main/History_log.md) for an overview of the project.